MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-key-vault-manage-portal.md

 ---
-title: Manage Key Vault in Azure Stack by using the portal | Microsoft Docs
+title: Manage Key Vault in Azure Stack using the portal | Microsoft Docs
 description: Learn how to manage Key Vault in Azure Stack by using the Azure Stack portal.
 services: azure-stack
 documentationcenter: ''